Key Takeaways

 The Reality of FSBO in Dallas-Fort Worth

-Only 7% of national home sales are FSBO, and they sell for an average of 23% less than agent-assisted sales according to the National Association of Realtors.
-In DFW, where buyers have more options than ever as inventory rises, FSBO listings get overlooked in favor of professionally marketed properties.
+Only 7% of national home sales are FSBO, and FSBO homes typically sell for less than agent-assisted sales (National Association of Realtors, 2024).
+In DFW, where buyers have more options as inventory rises, FSBO listings often get overlooked in favor of professionally marketed properties.

 Texas Property Code Section 5.008 requires sellers to complete a detailed Seller's Disclosure Notice covering the property's condition, known defects, and environmental hazards.
-In DFW specifically, foundation and drainage issues must be disclosed — and mistakes or omissions on this form can result in lawsuits, rescinded sales, and financial liability.
+In DFW specifically, foundation and drainage issues must be disclosed.
+Mistakes or omissions on this form can result in lawsuits, rescinded sales, and financial liability.

 You will also need to handle photography, MLS listing (requires paying a flat-fee service), showings, negotiations, and closing paperwork on your own.
 In a market where buyers are already cautious, the lack of professional representation can cost you significantly.